sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 - `layout/`: CSS for layout-specific styles.

 ## Data Files
+These are about to be replaced with MongoDB collections.
 1. `taxonInfo.json`: Contains detailed information about individual taxa.
-2. `taxonPair.json`: Defines pairs of taxa used in the game.
+2. `taxonPairs.json`: Defines pairs of taxa used in the game.
 3. `taxonHierarchy.json`: Represents the taxonomic hierarchy of species.

 ## Key Features and Concepts